-(0) There are no economic rights for women under law and systematic discrimination based on sex does not enforce the laws effectively or enforcement of laws is weak.
+(0) There are no economic rights for women under law and systematic discrimination based on sex may be built into the law.
+The government tolerates a high level of discrimination against women.
+(1) There are some economic rights for women under law; however, in practice, the government does not enforce the laws effectively or enforcement of laws is weak.
 The government tolerates a moderate level of discrimination against women.

-(1) There are some economic rights for women under law; however, in practice, the government these laws effectively.
+$\left(2\right)$ There are some economic rights for women under law.
+In practice, the government does enforce these laws effectively.
 However, the government still tolerates a low level of discrimination against women.

-(2) There are some economic rights for women under law.
-In practice, the government does enforce fully and vigorously enforces these laws.
+(3) All or nearly all of women's economic rights are guaranteed by law.
+In practice, the government fully and vigorously enforces these laws.
 The government tolerates no or almost no discrimination against women.